codescene-oss/codescene-vscode/README.md

 This extension brings a free, standalone version of CodeScene's code health analysis that shows you the results directly in your editor.
 It very likely supports your language.
 See the full list of supported languages below.

 ## Code Health
 Code Health is an aggregated metric based on 25+ factors scanned from the source code.
 The code health factors correlate with increased maintenance costs and an increased risk for defects.

 A healthy codebase enables a fast time-to-market with, on average, 124% faster development time.
 Healthy code also contains 15 times fewer defects than unhealthy code.

-There’s also a statistically significant correlation between software vulnerabilities and several of the code health factors; red code is more vulnerable.
-For further details on the business impact of code health, see the [Code Red whitepaper](https://codescene.com/hubfs/web_docs/Business-impact-of-low-code-quality.pdf).
+For further details on the business impact of code health, see the [Code Red research paper](https://arxiv.org/abs/2203.04374).

+## Code Health Factors

+Here are some examples of the factors that we measure:

 - Nested complexity (highly nested if-statements or loops)
 - Bumpy road (multiple chunks of nested complexity)